 4. Boost customer confidence by promoting secure social support

-While it’s important to help customers understand that social care is available, it’s also important to advertise that it’s trustworthy.
+While it’s important to help customers understand that social customer care is available, it’s also important to advertise that it’s trustworthy.
 Customers may cringe when asked to provide personally identifiable information over an otherwise public social platform, and companies can ease their fears by overtly advertising the secure nature of their support.
-Brands using an encrypted social care system can indicate this on their social support page, as well as buttons directing their clients directly into social conversations with agents where issues can be resolved in-channel, to-expectation, and faster than expected.
+Brands using an encrypted social customer care system can indicate this on their social support page, as well as buttons directing their clients directly into social conversations with agents where issues can be resolved in-channel, to-expectation, and faster than expected.

 Don’t let your brand be restricted by regulation.
-Social care technology platforms can help you increase your responsiveness to the level that today’s consumers demand and catapult you into a #SocialFirst care strategy of the future.
+Social customer care technology platforms can help you increase your responsiveness to the level that today’s consumers demand and catapult you into a #SocialFirst care strategy of the future.

 Want to learn more about Social Customer Service in regulated industries?
 Download our Definitive Guide to the Social, Mobile Customer today!